pratikghule5/JavaScript/Angular.md

 ng-container allows us to create a division or section in a template without introducing a new HTML element.
 The ng-container does not render in the DOM, but content inside it is rendered. ng-container is not a directive, component, class, or interface, but just a syntax element.
 Container's content.

+**Dom Santization**
+DomSanitizer, a service of Angular helps to prevent attackers from injecting malicious client-side scripts into web pages, which is often referred to as Cross-site Scripting or XSS.